tiredofit/docker-nginx/README.md

 *    Logrotate Included to roll over log files at 23:59, compress and retain for 7 days
 *    Ability to Password Protect (Basic), LDAP Authenticate or use LemonLDAP:NG Handler

-This Container uses [tiredofit/alpine](https://hub.docker.com/r/tiredofit/alpine) as a base.
+This Container uses [tiredofit/alpine](https://hub.docker.com/r/tiredofit/alpine) or [tiredofit/debian](https://hub.docker.com/r/tiredofit/debian)as a base.

 [Changelog](CHANGELOG.md)